armbian/documentation/docs/Developer-Guide_Building-with-Docker.md

 ## Details

-Build process should be started by running `./compile.sh docker` on the host.
+Build process should be started by running

+	./compile.sh docker

+on the host.

-The proces will create and run a Docker container with 2 named volumes `armbian-cache` and `armbian-ccache` and mount local diretories `output` and `userpatches`.
+The proces will create and run a named Docker container `armbian` with 2 named volumes `armbian-cache` and `armbian-ccache` and mount local diretories `output` and `userpatches`.

-Additional command line arguments can be passed to `compile.sh` after `docker` like this: `./compile.sh docker KERNEL_ONLY=yes  BOARD=cubietruck BRANCH=next KERNEL_CONFIGURE=yes`.
+Additional command line arguments can be passed to `compile.sh` after `docker` like this:

+	./compile.sh docker KERNEL_ONLY=yes  BOARD=cubietruck BRANCH=next KERNEL_CONFIGURE=yes

 A configuration file named `config-docker-guest.conf` can be created to set default values for build options.
 Passing a custom config file name is currently not implemented.